-The Hidden Costs of Unclear Expectations—and How to Avoid Them
+The Hidden Costs of Unclear Expectations at Work

 A few years ago, I joined a team where everyone seemed eager to get things done.
 At first, I thought, This is going to be great—we’re all motivated.
 But as we dove into our work, cracks started to form.
 People weren’t on the same page about priorities, deadlines were missed, and frustration grew.
 The problem wasn’t a lack of effort or skill—it was the lack of clarity about what was expected.